YourlordAdam/HD2SDK-CommunityEdition/README.md

+# This fork is just for me to add material templates i use, atm this is only the ArmorLUT material.

 # Helldivers 2 SDK: Community Edition
 A Blender addon facilitating the modding of textures, meshes and materials contained within Helldivers 2 archives.